Becky Bloomwood: Shopaholic to the Stars

-Becky is in LA still hoping to get a job as a personal dresser for Sage Seymour.
-However, Luke is adamant in not introducing the two because they only there for a few months before returning to England.
+Becky is still in LA, hoping to get a job as a personal dresser for Sage Seymour.
+However, Luke is adamant about not introducing the two because they're only there for a few months before returning to England.
 He wants her to instead focus on getting Minnie into preschool (which she presumably succeeds) and continue going to her support group at a wellness center for her shopping addiction.
 Becky eventually gets a job as personal dresser to Sage's rival, Lois Kellerton, upon reading of her credentials as a personal shopper from Barneys New York.
-Although it seems like a dream come true, she soon discovers the job is not what she thought of originally.
-Especially when Lois starts making crude comments about both Luke and Sage in her own attempt to ruin them.
+Although it seems like a dream come true, she soon discovers the job is not what she thought of originally, especially when Lois starts making crude comments about both Luke and Sage in her own attempt to ruin them.
 She encourages Becky to get plastic surgery to change her appearance.
-She starts to act selfish like Lois and tries to keep the job to herself, neglecting her family in the process.
+She starts to act selfishly like Lois and tries to keep the job to herself, neglecting her family in the process.
 Luke eventually finds out and tells Becky what he thinks.
-This leads to a fight between them and she once again accuses him for trying to ruin her chances to be a personal dresser to Sage.
-Luke angrily reminds Becky that she never told him that she got a job as a personal dresser to Lois.
-She must decide where her loyalties stand with: her client, Lois or her family.
+This leads to a fight between them, and she once again accuses him of trying to ruin her chances to be a personal dresser to Sage.
+Luke angrily reminds Becky that she never told him that she was hired as a personal dresser to Lois.
+She must decide where her loyalties stand with her client, Lois, or her family.

-Still pondering this, she gets an unusual help from her nemesis, Alicia, whom is feeling guilty for her actions against Luke and Becky.
+Still pondering this, Becky gets some unusual help from her nemesis, Alicia, who feels guilty for her actions against Luke and Becky.
 She admits that she is trying to reform after seeing her daughter, Ora, befriend Minnie at preschool.
-Alicia reveals she secretly helped them get Minnie into one of Hollywood's prestige preschools.
-She suggests that Becky reconsiders getting plastic surgery while she still can, especially when she shows the scars her previous plastic surgeries that went wrong.
-Becky keeps her encounter with Alicia a secret from Suze whom is still on edge with her and Luke who is still angry with her for her earlier behavior in trying to ruin his company.
+Alicia reveals that she secretly helped them get Minnie into one of Hollywood's prestigious preschools.
+She suggests that Becky reconsiders getting plastic surgery while she still can, especially when she shows the scars from her previous plastic surgeries that went wrong.
+Becky keeps her encounter with Alicia a secret from Suze, who is still on edge with Alicia, and Luke, who is still angry with Alicia for her earlier behavior in trying to ruin his company.

 Becky also discovers Tarquin has joined a wellness center like her.
-However, Suze is convinced the group he's joined are frauds in brainwashing him into joining a cult and not the caring group of people that she's attending.
-Investigating this and finally convinced that her family and friends come first, Becky confirms Suze's suspicion the whole time.
-She warns Tarquin to leave the center and his new friends knowing they have care of their own interest over his.
+However, Suze is convinced the group he's joined is a fraud in brainwashing him into joining a cult and not the caring group of people that she's attending.
+Investigating this and finally convinced that her family and friends come first, Becky confirms that Suze's suspicion was right the whole time.
+She warns Tarquin to leave the center and his new friends, knowing they have care of their own interests over his.
 Tarquin doesn't believe Becky, but later regrets it.
 Whether he takes her warning seriously or not is left unclear.

-Becky decides not to go through with plastic surgery and gives Lois an ultimatum: accept her as herself or she'll quit.
+Becky decides not to go through with plastic surgery and gives Lois an ultimatum: accept her as herself, or she'll quit.
 The story ends with a cliffhanger, but Becky promises to return soon.